 Younger clients can often find it more difficult than adults to talk about their feelings, largely because they're still learning what 'feeling' actually means.
 Plus, it's always weird, trying to talk to some strange bloke they only see once a week.
 It's frequently easier to look at these feelings from a safe distance, with something to play with to stay grounded in the room, or vicariously through some form of storytelling.
 I particularly favour this latter approach, and make use of a number of creative skills in the counselling room.
-(See Quest Therapy, above, for more information.)
+(See RPG Therapy, above, for more information.)

 I have a great deal of experience working with people who have suffered some form of trauma in their pasts--particularly in terms of child- and domestic abuse, sexual assault, and rape.
 These are truly horrible acts that can hang over a 'victim' (though I don't like that word) for years, haunting their thoughts and feelings and relationships.
 When a client brings these issues to a session, more than ever I see my job as one of companion rather than guide.
 I would never presume to know what you have been through, and I cannot begin to express how humbled I feel whenever another human being trusts me with such experiences.

 It can be incredibly difficult, opening up about such events--particularly to a man.
 That's why we will take so much care in early sessions to ensure you feel safe and respected, before we go anywhere near those memories.
 We will move at your pace, and you won't be pressed to discuss something until you're ready to discuss it.

 I have also worked extensively with people who experience alcoholism and drug addictions.
 These affect huge numbers of people, and yet addicts/alcoholics are often viewed (and view themselves) as the problem, rather than as sufferers of an illness.
 This is grossly unfair, and often leads to people feeling unable to look for help.